biolink/biolink-model/docs/index.md

  * [has phenotype](has_phenotype.md) - holds between a biological entity and a phenotype, where a phenotype is construed broadly as any kind of quality of an organism part, a collection of these qualities, or a change in quality or qualities (e.g. abnormally increased temperature).
  * [has positive upstream actor](has_positive_upstream_actor.md)
  * [has positive upstream or within actor](has_positive_upstream_or_within_actor.md)
+ * [has real world evidence of association with](has_real_world_evidence_of_association_with.md) - this suggests the person has the disease in combination with other triples that use this predicate
  * [has sequence location](has_sequence_location.md) - holds between two nucleic acid entities when the subject can be localized in sequence coordinates on the object.
 For example, between an exon and a chromosome/contig.
  * [has sequence variant](has_sequence_variant.md)
  * [has splice site variant](has_splice_site_variant.md)